-I have located, observed and sorted through 1000’s of crabapple trees with one thing in mind…..attracting and holding whitetail deer!!
-My observations focused on the traits of early producing, heavy fruit production, fast vigorous growth, extended bloom times, dependable fruit production, varied drop times, good taste, and most important deer usage!!
-I focused on trees that I wanted to graft (genetic clone) and plant on my properties.
+I have located, observed, and sorted through 1000’s of crabapple trees with one thing in mind.
+Attracting and holding whitetail deer!!
+My observations focused on the traits of early producing, heavy fruit production, vigorous growth, extended bloom times, dependable fruit production, various drop times, good taste, and most crucial, deer usage!!
+I focused on trees I wanted to graft (genetic clone) and plant on my properties.
 Crabapple trees like the Road Kill Crab™ in the picture to the right or below.
-Trees such as this one and many other crabapple trees we have available truly some of the best crabapple trees for wildlife, if you like heavy and consistent fruit production with an atractive taste.
+Trees such as this one and many other crabapple trees we have available truly some of the best crabapple trees for wildlife if you like heavy and consistent fruit production with an attractive taste.
 Click Here or on that little blue button that says online shop to see all varieties of crabapple varieties.

-Every crabapple tree today, came from a seed at one time.
+Every crabapple tree today came from seed at one time.
 Some are results of a chance seedling many years ago or are from someone’s breeding efforts.
 The crabapple trees with desired characteristics began being cultivated through grafting to be identical and to have the same genetic traits.
-As with full size apples, you can’t plant a crabapple seed and get the same crabapple tree.
+As with full-size apples, you can’t plant a crabapple seed and get the same crabapple tree.

 Click for full chart